 In the following year, 26 Knights from seven countries completed a 520km journey again to Minamisanriku to benefit OGA for Aid's ''Place to Grow'' project, raising ¥7.4 Million to educate local children in the agricultural industry.
 In the peleton was the Deputy Head of Mission to the British Embassy Julia Longbottom and three Japanese riders.

-42 riders from 10 countries spanning four decades left Tokyo in May 2016 for a 530km journey to Ichinoseki in Iwate for the benefit of a newly chosen charity, Mirai no Mori www.mirai-no-mori.jp KIWL's overall activities in 2016 raised over ¥10 million, guaranteeing places for 20 abused, neglected and orphaned children in care, at MM’s multi-day summer camps for the next 3 years.
+42 riders from 10 countries spanning four decades left Tokyo in May 2016 for a 530km journey to Ichinoseki in Iwate for the benefit of a newly chosen charity, Mirai no Mori www.mirai-no-mori.jp KIWL raised over ¥10 million in 2016, guaranteeing places for 20 abused, neglected and orphaned children in care, at MM’s multi-day summer camps for the next 3 years.

 The Knights in White Lycra have to date raised over ¥30 million for community projects in Japan but are determined to continue growing and helping more under-privileged children.
 In its 5th anniversary year, the Knights expect 40 riders to complete a 550km journey to Ichinoseki, again in support of Mirai no Mori, hoping to raise sufficient funds to send 25 kids to MM’s winter camps for the next 3 years.
 Please sponsor the riders, and come to our various events throughout the year to help us to our goal.
 Our fundraising events are sufficiently varied to cater to everyone, be they cyclists or not, ranging from Quiz Nights and Band Nights, to cycling, jogging and walking around the Imperial Palace.